WICG/handwriting-recognition/explainer.md

 * User's language (or installed handwriting recognition models).
 This is also available in `navigator.languages`.
 * The recognizer implementation being used, by summarizing the set of supported features.
 This might lead to some conclusions about the operating system and its version.

-This can be mitigated by [privacy budget](https://github.com/bslassey/privacy-budget).
-The user agent can choose to throw errors (or return less accurate informations), if the number of queries to `queryHandwritingRecognizerSupport` is excessive (e.g. querying dozens of languages in one browsing session).
+Fingerprinting can be mitigated with:

+* [Privacy budget](https://github.com/bslassey/privacy-budget): the user agent rejects promises, if the website issues excessive queries.
+* Permission prompts: the user agent asks user to grant unrestricted handwriting recognition features.
+* Hardcoded values: the user agent returns hard-coded values for query operations, if it's possible to determine languages and features at build time.

 **Recognizer implementation** might expose information about the operating system, the device, or the user's habit.
 This largely depends on the recognizer technology being used.